 Did you know that March is National Cheerleading Safety Month?
+Injuries in cheerleading are a very common occurrence.
 Under the auspices of CheerSafe, a coalition of national, regional and state organizations, March is dedicated to spreading the word about cheerleading safety issues throughout the cheerleading community.
 This community includes the cheerleaders, their coaches and parents.

 How Cheerleading Has Evolved

 Cheerleading has changed a lot since I was in high school.
 It’s become very competitive and cheerleading competitions feature many stunning gymnastics feats.
 The National High School Cheerleading Championship (NHSCC) is the highlight of the competition year and is televised on ESPN and ESPN2.
 All of this is very exciting for both the cheerleaders and the spectators.
 Unfortunately, however, all this spectacular cheerleading comes at the price of cheerleading injuries.